PA055/controller-to-mouse/README.md

 # Controller to Mouse
 ## About the program
 This program reads controller inputs and translates them into keyboard and mouse functions.

 ## Installation
-    download all of the files and unzip them in a place of your choosing, then right click the folder the files are in and select "open in terminal" then run `pip install -r requirements.txt --user`
+unzip the file in a directory of your choosing, and then run main.exe as an administrator

 ## How to use it
 After installing plug your controller into the device and run the program as an administrator

 ## Configurations
 `config.json` is where the configurations are located